All Episodes

 His depth of knowledge on foreign policy, his capacity to go out there and campaign to really go after the Republicans.

-Oh gosh, folks, we don't pray on this program much, but for this, we might offer a prayer.
+We don't pray on this program much, but for this, we might offer a prayer.

-Please let them listen to Schrum.
+Please let them listen to Shrum.

 Please, please let them take Shrum's advice.

-Because I would love both those guys, because you have Obama by Obama Biden.
+Because I would love both those guys because you have Obama by Obama Biden.

 The last guy to listen to Shrum before Kerry was Gore when they were running for president.